HsiangHung/Machine_Learning_Note/Regression/README.md

 ### 3.B How to deal with Multicollinearity

 * **Remove highly correlated predictors from the model**: If you have two or more factors with a high VIF, remove one from the model.
 Consider using stepwise regression, best subsets regression, or specialized knowledge of the data set to remove these variables.
-Select the model that has the highest R-squared value [[Minitab Blog]][Enough Is Enough!
+Select the model that has the highest R-squared value [[Minitab Blog-Multicollinearity]][Enough Is Enough!
 Handling Multicollinearity in Regression Analysis].

-* **combine variables**: Use Partial Least Squares Regression (PLS) or **Principal Components Analysis**, regression methods that cut the number of predictors to a smaller set of uncorrelated components [[Minitab Blog]][Enough Is Enough!
+* **combine variables**: Use Partial Least Squares Regression (PLS) or **Principal Components Analysis**, regression methods that cut the number of predictors to a smaller set of uncorrelated components [[Minitab Blog-Multicollinearity]][Enough Is Enough!
 Handling Multicollinearity in Regression Analysis], [[Sushmitha Pulagam]][How to detect and deal with Multicollinearity].

 Some notes by [[Jim Frost]][Multicollinearity in Regression Analysis: Problems, Detection, and Solutions]: